matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 Background
 ----------

+A user who uses end-to-end encyrption will usually have many inbound session keys.
+Users who log into new devices and want to read old messages will need a convenient way to transfer the session keys from one device to another.
+While users can currently export their keys from one device and import them to another, this is involves several steps and may be cumbersome for many users.
+Users can also share keys from one device to another, but this has several limitations, such as the fact that key shares only share one key at a time, and require another logged-in device to be active.

-We *optionally* let clients store a copy of their megolm inbound session keys on the HS so that they can recover history if all devices are lost without an explicit key export; fix UISIs; support clients with limited local storage for keys.
+To help resolve this, we *optionally* let clients store an encrypted copy of their megolm inbound session keys on the homeserver.
+Clients can keep the backup up to date, so that users will always have the keys needed to decrypt their conversations.
+The backup could be used not just for new logins, but also to try to fix UISIs that occur after a device has logged in (as an alternative to key sharing), or to support clients with limited local storage for keys (clients can store old keys to the backup, and remove their local copy, retrieving the key from the backup when needed).

+To recover keys from the backup, a user will need to enter a recovery key to decrypt the backup.
+The backup will be encrypted using public key cryptography, so that any of a user's devices can back up keys without needing the user to enter the recovery key until they need to read from the backup.

 See also: